microsoft/vscode-webview-ui-toolkit-samples/README.md

 ## Usage

 - `git clone https://github.com/microsoft/vscode-webview-ui-toolkit-samples.git`
-- `code <any-sample-folder>`
+- `code <sample-extension-folder>`
 - `npm install` in the terminal, then `F5` to run the sample
-- Alternatively, follow the instructions in each of the sample's README for setting up and running the sample
+- Alternatively, follow the instructions found in each of the sample's README files

 ## Contributing